 - After Aeroseal: 10 CFM of leakage or less

 - Results: Even after meticulous construction, the use of Aeroseal was the only solution to meeting new stringent duct leakage requirements

-The new 4-story building includes 200 graduate student apartments.
+The new four-story building includes 200 graduate student apartments.
 Its massive ductwork consists of seven individual rooftop energy recovery ventilation systems.
-Both the bathroom exhaust and outside air supply ductwork extended both horizontally and vertically to each water-source heat pump HVAC unit and bathroom.
+The bathroom exhaust and outside air supply ductwork extended horizontally and vertically to each water-source heat pump HVAC unit and bathroom.
 Each shaft is completely sealed in sheetrock and protected with fire smoke dampers.

-viable solution was to use Aeroseal to seal the building’s duct system from the inside.
+viable solution.
 The company decided to invest in training and learned to apply the duct sealant themselves.
 Once started, work on the entire building structure was completed in a few short days.

 “Aeroseal provided the lowest leakage rates we’ve seen for any duct system at anytime, anywhere.
 Energy conservation guidelines are only getting tougher and the most stringent requirements today will soon become standards for all future buildings.
 We’ve found Aeroseal duct sealing to be an absolute necessity to meet today’s toughest energy conservation programs and I believe the technology will soon become a standard practice used in all new constructions.”